S

 3. Community Sentiment Analysis

 We analyse patterns across review platforms.
-If 60% of Capterra reviews mentioning a topic are negative, we say so and cite the number.
+We count the ratio of positive to negative mentions on specific topics and cite the numbers.
 We don't cherry-pick positive quotes.

 4. Editorial Review & Scoring